Is Optometry School For Me?

 - Pursue an academic interest in depth, e.g., scientific research.
 Keep in mind that research need not be in a laboratory.

 - Make the most of your experience at Berkeley.
-Make friends, get involved and stay active, and keep alert of opportunities.
+Get involved with Foresight

 - Lastly, be sure to talk to as many as people as possible about the optometry profession (optometrists, optometry students, and optometry school representatives) and keep current on optometry issues from researching the optometry profession.